Zpacks Altaplex Review

 Dyneema fabric does not compare to Sil-nylon.
 Sil-nylon is easier to pack than Dyneema.
 The Dyneema on the Altaplex becomes more pliable over time, though, and I have gone from folding it to stuffing it into the net pocket on my backpack.

-I still put my rain jacket over the foot of my down sleeping bag/quilt, but I do this in almost every tent or tarp with a single wall.
-I always protect my Down quilts and sleeping bags regardless of the shelter I'm using.
+I also put my rain jacket over the foot of my down sleeping bag/quilt, which I do in every tent or tarp with a single wall.
+I always protect my Down quilts and sleeping bags regardless of the shelter I’m using.

 Vestibule

 The Altaplex has two storm doors that are easily tied up when not in use.
-They also have a pre-tied line and attachment to secure one or both doors when in service.
+They also have a pre-tied line and attachment to secure one or both doors when being used.

-The one thing I would prefer on the vestibule is a zipper.
+The one thing I would prefer on the vestibule is a zipper, but these are not common anymore.
 The current vestibule flaps use a toggle and loop attachment, which does not firmly secure the vestibule.
-I have had a small bit of water leak in during some exceptionally long hard rains where the flaps come together.
+I have had a small amount of water leak during exceptionally long hard rains where the flaps come together.
 This does not affect the interior of the Altaplex but sometimes leaves the ground damp under that part of the vestibule.

 Interior Pouch